jphalimi/PythonForMIC/Doc/library/io.rst

    .. method:: readinto(b)

       Read up to len(b) bytes into bytearray *b* and return the number of bytes read.
-If the object is in non-blocking mode and no bytes are available, ``None`` is returned.

    .. method:: write(b)

-      Write the given bytes or bytearray object, *b*, to the underlying raw stream and return the number of bytes written.
-This can be less than ``len(b)``, depending on specifics of the underlying raw stream, and especially if it is in non-blocking mode.  ``None`` is returned if the raw stream is set not to block and no single byte could be readily written to it.
+      Write the given bytes or bytearray object, *b*, to the underlying raw stream and return the number of bytes written (This is never less than ``len(b)``, since if the write fails, an :exc:`IOError` will be raised).

 .. class:: BufferedIOBase

-   Base class for binary streams that support some kind of buffering.
+   Base class for streams that support buffering.
 It inherits :class:`IOBase`.
    There is no public constructor.

-   The main difference with :class:`RawIOBase` is that methods :meth:`read`, :meth:`readinto` and :meth:`write` will try (respectively) to read as much input as requested or to consume all given output, at the expense of making perhaps more than one system call.
+   The main difference with :class:`RawIOBase` is that the :meth:`read` method supports omitting the *size* argument, and does not have a default implementation that defers to :meth:`readinto`.

-   In addition, those methods can raise :exc:`BlockingIOError` if the underlying raw stream is in non-blocking mode and cannot take or give enough data; unlike their :class:`RawIOBase` counterparts, they will never return ``None``.
+   In addition, :meth:`read`, :meth:`readinto`, and :meth:`write` may raise
+   :exc:`BlockingIOError` if the underlying raw stream is in non-blocking mode and not ready; unlike their raw counterparts, they will never return ``None``.

-   Besides, the :meth:`read` method does not have a default implementation that defers to :meth:`readinto`.

-   A typical :class:`BufferedIOBase` implementation should not inherit from a :class:`RawIOBase` implementation, but wrap one, like :class:`BufferedWriter` and :class:`BufferedReader` do.
+   A typical implementation should not inherit from a :class:`RawIOBase` implementation, but wrap one like :class:`BufferedWriter` and :class:`BufferedReader`.

-   :class:`BufferedIOBase` provides or overrides these methods and attribute in addition to those from :class:`IOBase`:
+   :class:`BufferedIOBase` provides or overrides these methods in addition to those from :class:`IOBase`:

-   .. attribute:: raw

-      The underlying raw stream (a :class:`RawIOBase` instance) that :class:`BufferedIOBase` deals with.
-This is not part of the :class:`BufferedIOBase` API and may not exist on some implementations.

-   .. method:: detach()

-      Separate the underlying raw stream from the buffer and return it.

-      After the raw stream has been detached, the buffer is in an unusable state.

-      Some buffers, like :class:`BytesIO`, do not have the concept of a single raw stream to return from this method.
-They raise :exc:`UnsupportedOperation`.

-      .. versionadded:: 3.1

-   .. method:: read(n=-1)
+   .. method:: read([n])

       Read and return up to *n* bytes.
 If the argument is omitted, ``None``, or negative, data is read and returned until EOF is reached.
 An empty bytes